Topic: Extending the Theory of Sustainability

 Eli Fenichel, Forestry and Environmental Studies, Yale Univ.

-Sergey Gavrilets, Ecology & Evolutionary Biology and Mathematics, Univ. of Tennessee
+Sergey Gavrilets, Center for the Dynamics of Social Complexity (DySoc)/NIMBioS; Ecology & Evolutionary Biology and Mathematics, Univ. of Tennessee

 Objectives: The long term persistence of our human dominated global system requires meeting the needs of current generations without compromising the ability of future generations to meet their needs.
 Threats to sustaining our societies include climate change, anthropogenic extinctions, depletion of non-renewable resources, deteriorating ecosystem services, potential failures to maintain infrastructure, educational and health achievements, and security threats posed by unstable political systems.
 Sustainability is a major intellectual challenge in addition to being a practical policy challenge.
 Answering these challenges requires a true multi-disciplinary approach.